Skip to main content

 Eventual consistency

 Depending on your use case, the synchronization between your existing system and Fragment might not be immediate and only eventually consistent.
+For example, you might have a cron that runs every 5 minutes to poll for changes in your existing system and update the corresponding task in Fragment.
+In that case, the task status on Fragment might be outdated by a few minutes.
 To avoid consistency issues and ghost tasks, you can set an eventual consistency delay in Fragment settings.
 This will temporarily hide newly created tasks in the backlog for this amount of time, to let enough time for any update to be propagated to Fragment that might close the task and result in unnecessary work.